AL2009man/yquake2/doc/040_cvarlist.md

   use external controllers.
   - `4`: *world space*, similar to Local Space but taking account on the gravity influence.
-Preferred for those who are more familiar with Nintendo games's gyro aim function.
+Preferred for those who are more familiar with Nintendo games'gyro aim function.

 * **gyro_tightening**: Threshold of rotation in degrees per second, where gyro inputs below it will be dampened.
 Meant to counter a